a22057916w/os/README.md

       communication is typically asynchronous.
    3. Concurrency: Shared memory often requires more complex mechanisms to achieve concurrency due to the race condition, while message-passing is easier to implement.

+6. What is the difference between direct communication and indirect communication? \
+   For direct communication, processes receive and send messages directly to each other.
+For indirect communication, processes receive and send messages to a intermediate entity like mailbox, to communicate with each other.

+7. What is the difference between RPC and LPC? \
+   RPC typically involves communication between processes on remote systems, while LPC is typically used for communication between processes on the local system.
+RPC uses network protocol( such as TCP/IP) to communicate with the remote system, while LPC utilizes local communication mechanisms like local sockets or shared memory.